 Research Focus and Interests

-Women in local radio: How gendering the media affects the transformative capacities of radios in Burkina Faso.
+Women in local radio: How gendering the media contributes to peace in Burkina Faso.

 Since the media liberalization wave in Sub-Saharan Africa in 1990s, locally rooted radio stations have been considered to serve as important tools for democratization, development and peace.
-However, two major challenges in these approaches remain: firstly, radio stations are often considered as simple instruments to disseminate messages only, and to a lesser extent considered key actors within their community.
-Secondly, radio still fails to take into account almost half of the population, women.
+However, two major challenges in these approaches remain: firstly, radio stations are often considered as simple instruments to disseminate messages only, and to a lesser extent considered as key actors within their community.
+Secondly, radio still fails to take women fully into.
 Globally and locally, radios continue to mis- and underrepresent women in its content, management and production processes.

 The main objectives of the research are :

-Inspired by Peace Studies, Media Studies and Gender Studies, the study will be based on qualitative case studies in Burkina Faso through an ethnographic approach.
-In-depth interviews, group interviews, participant observation are accompanied with participatory conflict, audience and content analyses to understand the role of radio in peace formation and conflict transformation with a special feminist lens.
+Inspired by Peace Studies, Media Studies and Gender Studies, the research will be based on qualitative case studies in Burkina Faso using in-depth interviews, group discussions, and content analysis to understand the role of radio in peace formation and conflict

 The study might contribute to the emerging efforts of media associations in the country to address the gender inequalities within the media and may strengthen lobbying on a national and regional level.
 The study may also serve development actors in the media sector to reflect on their intervention strategies.